Skip to content

 return HelloService

 Riptide does not start automatically.
-You must explicitly tell it where your modules are and launch it from both the server and client.
+You must call Launch from both your server and client entry scripts.

 local ReplicatedStorage = game:GetService("ReplicatedStorage")